 Faculty at the CAM Center come from across the UF Health campus to create a diverse hub for cognitive aging and memory research.

 CAM Center Leadership

-Burke’s research program focuses on understanding how different brain regions communicate with each other in support of behavior, and how cognition and memory are altered by old age.
+Dr. Sara Burke is a professor in the department of neuroscience.
+Dr. Burke’s research program focuses on understanding how different brain regions communicate with each other in support of behavior, and how cognition and memory are altered by old age.

+Director Adam Woods, Ph.D., is a professor of clinical health psychology and associate dean for research at UF’s College of Public Health and Health Professions.
 Woods’ work demonstrates that combining treatments like cognitive training with non-invasive brain stimulation (tDCS, TMS, tACS) facilitates neuroplastic response of brain tissue, improves cognitive abilities (specifically working memory, attention and speed of processing) and leads to long-term improvement.

 Foster’s research program utilizes a combination of behavioral characterization with biochemical, molecular and electrophysiological techniques to obtain a vertically integrated perspective on neural aging, from the molecular to the cognitive level.